zhipeng-d-chen/blockless-bless-network-bot/README.md

 	- Go to `network` tab, then open the `Bless extension` and login to your account.
   	- After you login to your account, search name with your pubkey (example : `12D3xxxx`), open and copy the `pubkey` and `hardwareid`
 ![image](https://github.com/user-attachments/assets/70bcb0c6-9c47-4c81-9bf4-a55ab912fba6)
 4. If you want to use `proxy`, edit `proxy.txt` and add your proxy in there.
+Make sure total proxy is same with your total `nodeid(pubkey):hardwareid` that you put in `id.txt`
 5. Run the script:
 	```bash
 	node index.js